You: MATTER

 What to Do With Fear : A Lesson

 Our emotions get the better of us sometimes.
 And, when we’re not paying attention, we’re not paying attention.
-Fear can sneak in and, before we know it, we’re telling our kids they can’t go anywhere or we’re limiting what we do because we’re scared to do it.
+Fear can sneak in.
+Before we know it, we’re telling our kids they can’t go anywhere.
+We limit what we do because we’re scared to do it.

 What Do We Do In The Face of Fear?

-There are actions you take based on fear that you may not even realize you’ve put in place because of it.
+You take certain actions based on fear, not realizing you’ve put them in place because of it.

-You have a foundation of experience that tells you certain things may or may not be true.
+You have a foundation of experience telling you certain things are true.
 There’s a list of fear and safety based messages you’ve assimilated into your world.

 But, are they true?
 And, what do you do about them?